Mgahinga Gorilla National Park Guide, Gorillas, Golden Monkeys

 Mgahinga Gorilla National Park is a place of peace.
 It lacks the busy tourist feel of other parks.
 Whether you are standing with a silverback in the bamboo or climbing a ladder above the clouds on Mount Sabinyo, the experience feels personal.
 The combination of rare primates, volcanic peaks, and ancient culture makes this a must-visit corner of Uganda

-simple packages combining Mgahinga Gorilla National Park safari
+Safaris to Mgahinga Gorilla National Park

 5-Day Gorilla and Golden Monkey in Mgahinga Gorilla National Park